-The 26 events of the Festival feature 45 world premieres, 27 Italian premieres and 24 commissions, including those in particular to Kaija Saariaho, Pascal Dusapin, and the winner of the Golden Lion for Lifetime Achievement, Salvatore Sciarrino.
+The 26 events of the Festival featured 45 world premieres, 27 Italian premieres and 24 commissions, including those in particular to Kaija Saariaho, Pascal Dusapin, and the winner of the Golden Lion for Lifetime Achievement, Salvatore Sciarrino.
 For the first time, the Biennale has also commissioned live-sets: Venetian artist Giacomo Mazzucato, alias Yakamoto Kotzuga, and the duo M+A, alias Michele Ducci and Alessandro Degli Angioli, exponents of the latest electronic music and internationally renowned.
-The digital music scene is also represented by the Italian debut concert of Japanese artist Ryo Murakami, who belongs to its most radical and innovative fringes, and will be awarded the Silver Lion for new musical talents.
-And finally, the KL4NG ensemble, the more adventurous and audacious extension of Accroche Note, reinterprets avant-garde music with the help of a live-set, creating new textures that weave voice, instruments and new technology.
+The digital music scene was also represented by the Italian debut concert of Japanese artist Ryo Murakami, who belongs to its most radical and innovative fringes, and was awarded the Silver Lion for new musical talents.
+Finally the KL4NG ensemble, the more adventurous and audacious extension of Accroche Note, reinterpreted avant-garde music with the help of a live-set, creating new textures that weave voice, instruments and new technology.

 There is a significant concentration of Italians, represented by artists from various generations: from Giacomo Manzoni, Azio Corghi and Sylvano Bussotti, to Claudio Ambrosini, Luca Mosca, Michele dall'Ongaro, Stefano Gervasoni, and including Mauro Lanza, Vittorio Montalti, Gabriele Cosmi, to name just a few.
 The "Made in Italy" contingent also includes dedicated performers in dynamic ensembles such as Sentieri Selvaggi and Fontanamix, and in the Orchestra di Padova e del Veneto.